Lilab-SNNU/Orf/README.md

-# CircOrf
+# CircCode 2

-CircOrf is a Python3-base pipeline for the prediction and visualization of circRNA and ORF.
+CircCode 2 is a Python3-base pipeline for the prediction and visualization of coding ORF in circRNAs.

 # Requirement
 ## Data: